hl7au/au-fhir-ps/input/pagecontent/general-guidance.md

 - does not rely on humans to maintain compliance rules from the target profile
 - does not visually show human reader of the source profile any rules from the target profile, i.e. a human reader must view and understand both profiles to understand the rules

-While only AU Patient Summary Composition currently uses imposeProfile, to support future maintenance it is being considered that all AU Patient Summary profile derive from AU Core, where available, and then use imposeProfile to apply IPS rules.
-This means that a number of additional requirements including cardinality, terminology, or flagging of Must Support would not be directly visible in the formal views of this guide.
+While only AU Patient Summary Composition currently uses imposeProfile, to support future maintenance it is under consideration that all AU Patient Summary profiles derive from AU Core, where available, and use imposeProfile to apply IPS rules.
+That would mean that a number of IPS-imposed requirements including cardinality, terminology, and flagging of Must Support would not be directly visible in the formal views within this guide.

-Users of this implementation guide are encouraged to provide their feedback about the potential use of imposePrile design choice.
+Users of this implementation guide are encouraged to provide their feedback about the potential use of imposePrile.
 </div><!-- stu-note -->

 AU Patient Summary Composition currently:
 * derives from AU Base
 * apply agreed requirements for AU Patient Summary from community discussions (human authors)
 * use imposeProfile to enforce IPS constraints

 *Note: Rules from IPS are applied via use of imposeProfile*

 <div>